Count Abdulla: Cast

+Episodes

 Production

 After graduating from London Film School in 2018, Kaamil Shah cold submitted his comedy pilot for Count Abdulla.
 He signed with an agent, and his script was picked up by Fudge Park Productions after garnering interest.
 ITV officially ordered the six-part horror comedy in March 2022 for the new ITVX streaming service's comedy slate.

 It was announced in August 2022 that Arian Nik and Jaime Winstone would lead the series.